bashx707/class9material/README.md

 # class9material
-My notes of class 9
+My notes of class 9 of Maths, Science and Social Science